List of diplomatic missions in San Marino

-This article lists diplomatic missions resident in City of San Marino.
-At present, the tiny country hosts 3 embassies.
+This article lists diplomatic missions resident in the City of San Marino.
+At present [when?], the microstate hosts three embassies.
 Many other countries have ambassadors accredited to San Marino, with most being resident in Rome.
-Some countries, while accrediting an ambassador from Rome, conduct day-to-day relations and provide consular services from Consulates General in nearby Italian cities, such as Milan or Florence, or employ honorary consuls; at present, there are eight honorary consulates located in San Marino: Austria, Bulgaria, Croatia, France, Japan, Mexico, Monaco and Romania.
+Some countries, while accrediting an ambassador from Rome, conduct day-to-day relations and provide consular services from consulates general in nearby Italian cities, such as Milan or Florence, or employ honorary consuls; at present [when?], there are eight honorary consulates located in San Marino: Austria, Bulgaria, Croatia, France, Japan, Mexico, Monaco and Romania.